 The Aran Islands

-The Aran islands in Co.
-Galway are a great day trip and only a ferry away; you may even see some dolphin’s on your way over!
+The Aran Islands in Co.
+Galway are a great day trip and only a ferry away; you may even see some dolphins on your way over!
 Enjoy the journey across the waters by admiring the rugged West Coast and majestic waves.
-We have a blog dedicated tothe Aran Islands, everything you should know before going and the best things to do while your there if you’re interested!
+If you’re interested, we have a blog dedicated to the Aran Islands, covering everything you should know before going and the best things to do while you’re there!

-The Aran islands are comprised of three individual islands, from largest to smallest they are:
+The Aran islands comprise three individual islands, from largest to smallest.
+They are:

 How to get around the island